alisw/AliPhysics/MUON/READMEcalib.txt

  at the MUONStatusMap.C macro which can let you play with it.
 For more information, have a look at the AliMUONPadStatusMaker and AliMUONPadStatusMapMaker.

+This chapter is defined in the READMEcalib.txt file.
 */